 Welcome to the Building Controls Industry Association.
-Our site contains information relating to the BCIA in general, our membership, events specific to the building controls industry, training and education, and a range of publications that can be downloaded free of charge.
-We will be regularly updating this site with news of further training courses, new publications and other relevant information, so stay in touch with the Building Controls Industry Association.
+Our site contains information relating to the BCIA in general, our membership, events specific to the building controls industry, technical developments, training and education.
+We will be regularly updating this site with news of further training courses and other relevant information, so stay in touch with the Building Controls Industry Association.

 The BCIA has a separate website at www.bcia.co.uk.

 The Building Controls Industry Association (BCIA) is the unified voice of the UK building controls industry.
 The BCIA is committed to supporting all of its members in their efforts to establish and maintain the highest standards in product and system development, application and service.
 The BCIA encourages skills development and training, it aims to influence the development of legislation on building efficiency and control and promote the use of building controls in all of its applications.

 - To promote the UK building controls industry and the work of the BCIA.